captbaritone/jordaneldredge.com/_posts/2016-07-14-podcasts-i-listen-to.md

 These are the podcasts to which I subscribe.
 They are listed in the order that I would listen to them if I had an unlistened to episode of each:

-* [Idle Thumbs]: Smart, funny, media-savy people talk about video games and other media in general.
+* [Idle Thumbs] - Smart, funny, media-savy people talk about video games and other media in general.
-* [Dan Carlin's Hardcore History]: _Long_ in-depth podcasts exploring historical wars with amazing context, detail and compassion.
+* [Dan Carlin's Hardcore History] - _Long_ in-depth podcasts exploring historical wars with amazing context, detail and compassion.
-* [Common Sense with Dan Carlin]: Current events podcast hosted by a hugely insightful historian/journalist.
+* [Common Sense with Dan Carlin] - Current events podcast hosted by a hugely insightful historian/journalist.
-* [Security Now]: Excellently explained in-depth news and deep-dives into computer security topics.
+* [Security Now] - Excellently explained in-depth news and deep-dives into computer security topics.
 The hosts are unfortuenatly slimely and you will want to be able to skip the _very_ long ad reads.
-* [Talk Python to Me]: Beautifully produced, compasionate and insightful inverviews with facinating people in the Python community.
+* [Talk Python to Me] - Beautifully produced, compasionate and insightful inverviews with facinating people in the Python community.
-* [JavaScript Air]: Excellent interviews with people in the JavaScript community.
+* [JavaScript Air] - Excellent interviews with people in the JavaScript community.
 Great way to stay up on JavaScript news.
-* [JavaScript Jabber]: Panel interviews with people in the JavaScript community.
+* [JavaScript Jabber] - Panel interviews with people in the JavaScript community.
-* [Song Exploder]: Interviews with musicians in which they disect a song and explain how it came to be the way it is.
+* [Song Exploder] - Interviews with musicians in which they disect a song and explain how it came to be the way it is.

 [Idle Thumbs]: https://www.idlethumbs.net/idlethumbs/